 - Giloy: Giloy is known for its ability to boost immunity, improve circulation and reduce inflammation.

-- Shilajit: It is a herbominal naturally occuring substance that is used in Ayurvedic medicine to boost both testosterone and follicule-stimulating hormone (FSH) levels.
+- Shilajit: It is a herbo-mineral naturally occurring substance that is used in Ayurvedic medicine to boost both testosterone and follicle-stimulating hormone (FSH) levels.